Debra Wood, RN

 diabetes or high blood pressure, it is important to follow your treatment plan.
 Taking any prescribed medications is important to help reduce the risk of further heart attacks.
 If you have questions or problems following your plan, talk to your doctor.

 Heavy drinking is associated with an increased risk of heart attack.
 Moderate drinking may lower the risk of heart attack.
-Moderate drinking is one drink per day for women and two drinks per day for men.
+Moderate drinking is 1 drink per day for women and 2 drinks per day for men.
 1 drink equals 12 ounces of beer or 4 ounces of wine or 1 ounce of 100-proof spirits.
 In addition, alcohol may interfere with your medications.
 Talk to your doctor about whether or not you should drink alcohol.

 It is common to have mood changes, especially within the first few months following your heart attack.

 can undermine your recovery and put you at risk for cardiovascular complications and death.
 Feelings of sadness, hopelessness, and loss of interest in your favorite activities that stay with you for at least 2 weeks should prompt a call to your doctor.
 There are several treatment options available, such as medication and/or counseling.